andreasdvorak/Azure_Terraform/Storage_Account/README.md

 You can run this script
     ./azure_storage.sh

-or use Terraform to create the storage account.
+or use Terraform with a local state file to create the storage account.

+    terraform [plan|apply|destroy] -var-file="./env/dev.tfvars" -var-file=../secrets.tfvars

 Use the outputs to for other Terraform project to use the Azure backend for the Terraform state file.